Jearny58/Jearny58.github.io/_posts/2019-08-11-staying-accountable-week-of-aug-11th.md

 subtitle: 3 Primary Goals for the Week
 date: '2019-08-11'
 image: /img/the_joker_here_we_go.gif
+excerpt: I almost forgot to review my weekly goals!
+When you're getting started with any new activity/habit, the hardest thing is often just doing the work.
+Well, here I am putting in the work!
 ---
 ### How did I do from last week?